telerik/winforms-docs/dock/object-model/raddock-properties-and-methods.md

 |__SplitterWidth__|Gets or sets the width of all splitters.|

->note The tabs and captions properties are listed in the following article: [Tabs and Captions]({%slug winforms/dock/object-model/tabs-and-captions%})
+>tip The tabs and captions properties are listed in the following article: [Tabs and Captions]({%slug winforms/dock/object-model/tabs-and-captions%})

 |Methods|Description|
 |---|---|